Ziggy-Z/Capstone-Project/README.md

 | Study time (less than 2 hours)  |
 | Weekend alcohol consumption     |

-Based on these findings, schools can implement targeted interventions to address these issues and improve student outcomes.
+Based on these findings, schools can implement targeted interventions to address these issues and improve student outcomes like:

+* Provide Career Counseling and Support: Offer career counseling and support services for families
+* Create programs to encourage and facilitate further education for parents.
+This could involve adult education classes, literacy programs, and informational sessions about the importance of education.
+* Develop programs that foster positive family relationships.
+This could include family counseling, workshops on effective communication, and family bonding activities.
+* Implement study skills workshops, provide resources for effective time management, and establish homework clubs or study groups to ensure students are dedicating adequate time to their studies.

 ### Next Steps
 * **Implement Intervention Programs:** Develop and deploy targeted intervention programs focusing on the identified key factors.